Nightshade (1992 video game): Development

-Instead of a save feature or extra lives, the villain Sutekh would throw Nightshade into a deathtrap.
 The first four traps each had a solution and Nightshade would escape back onto the streets of Metro City (minus some popularity points).
 The final one does not, and the player would have to start over from the beginning of the game.
 Additionally the game begins with Nightshade tied to a chair, next to which Sutekh has placed a small bomb.
 While technically not a deathtrap (the bomb, if not escaped on time, does not do lethal damage) this introduces the trap-escape/problem-solving element early on.

 Reception

 The game was received poorly for its complicated, yet not adjustable controls.